 You can be sure that data breaches will not let up in 2019 but knowing which attack vectors are most prone to be explored can help in designing your cyber-threat management strategy.

 Let’s take a look at 5 of the top cyber threats to businesses that companies should watch out for in 2019.

 Ransomware, made famous by the crippling WannaCry attack in 2017, is a type of malware designed to deny access to a computer system or data by encrypting the information and holding it “hostage” until the ransom is paid.
-This cyber threat continues to be one of the top cyber attacks, and according to Business Insider, ransomware generates over $25 million in revenue for hackers each year.
+This current cyber threat continues to be one of the top cyber attacks, and according to Business Insider, ransomware generates over $25 million in revenue for hackers each year.
 Additionally, 50% of companies don’t feel they are adequately prepared for this type of threat.